geoffreyvanwyk/phel-lang.org/content/documentation/control-flow.md

 (foreach [value valueExpr] expr*)
 (foreach [key value valueExpr] expr*)
 ```

-The `foreach` special form can be used to iterate over all kind of PHP datastructures.
+The `foreach` special form can be used to iterate over all kinds of PHP data structures.
 The return value of `foreach` is always `nil`.
-The `loop` special form should be preferred of the `foreach` special form whenever possible.
+The `loop` special form should be preferred over the `foreach` special form whenever possible.

 ```phel
 (foreach [v [1 2 3]]